Open-Sourcery-UMD/technica-workshop-2025/README.md

 `index.html` loads each keyspell file.

-Each `_Spell.js` file listens for its key press and creates a visual element (div) that flies away from the wizard.
+Each `_Spell.js` file listens for its key press and creates a visual element (div) that flies away from Tornelius.

 You only need to modify your keyspell file; everything else is ready!